shyamkondisetty/devops-catalyst/aws-eks/README.md

 ### Setup terraform cloud

 1. Create an organization in the app.terraform.io for this project
-2. Do the following steps for `systems`
+2. Do the following steps
 - Create 2 workspaces "k8s" and "sensible_defaults" with prefix `systems` under this new organization in `app.terraform.io`
 Example: `systems-k8s` & `systems-sensible_defaults`
 - Set the execution mode to "local" for the above 2 workspaces